-Four of the airport’s five terminals opened when the airport opened in 1974 and have floor plans in the shape of semicircles that in the days before strict security were designed to give passengers short distances between curb and their gate.
-The fifth terminal, Terminal D, was opened in 2005 and adapts that design to make more efficient use of the space with today’s requirements.
-Terminal D also offers direct access to a Grand Hyatt Hotel is at Terminal D and to a Hyatt Regency is through Terminal C. Airline gate numbers are preceded by the letter of the terminal in which they are located.
+Four of DFW’s five terminals were part of the original airport that opened in 1974 and are laid out in the shape of semicircles that in the days before strict security were designed to give passengers short distances between curb and their airline gate.
+The fifth terminal, Terminal D, was opened in 2005 and adapts the original design to be more efficient under modern requirements.
+Direct access to a Grand Hyatt Hotel is at Terminal D and to a Hyatt Regency is through Terminal C. Airline gate numbers are preceded by the letter of the terminal in which they are located.

-American Airlines flights arrive and depart at gates in the A, B, C, D and E terminals.
+American Airlines flights arrive and depart DFW at gates in the A, B, C, D and E terminals.
 The Skylink automated train allows passengers to make connections between terminals without exiting the TSA secure area.
-Trains operate every 2 minutes and the maximum amount of time it takes to travel between the farthest points is 9 minutes.
+Trains operate about every 2 minutes and the maximum amount of time it takes to travel between the farthest points is 9 minutes.
 The average ride takes about 5 minutes.
 Walkways also allow connecting passengers to go between the A, B, C and D terminals.
-The E terminal is accessible only via Skylink.
-Arriving passengers on international flights who have not pre-cleared U.S. Customs at their departure airport must exit the TSA secure area at DFW and be re-screened but then can use the Skylink to go their connecting gate.
+The E terminal is accessible inside the secure area only via Skylink.
+Arriving passengers on international flights who have not pre-cleared U.S. Customs at their departure airport must exit the TSA secure area at DFW and be re-screened but then can use the Skylink to go another terminal for their connecting flight.
 American Airlines has check-in counters and baggage claim in each terminal.

-Big D (Dallas) and Fort Worth, with Arlington in between, anchor what they call the Metroplex.
-It’s a name they came up with in the early 1970s about the time they were planning to build Dallas-Fort Worth International Airport.
+Big D (Dallas) and Fort Worth, with Arlington in between, anchor what’s called the Metroplex.
+It’s a name they came up with in the early 1970s about the time they were planning to build Dallas/Fort Worth International Airport.

-The Metroplex is made up of 13 counties and about 200 place names ranging from little Corral City, with a population of less than 30, to Dallas with a population of more than 1.3 million.
+The Metroplex is made up of 13 counties and about 200 place names.
 Texans like to boast about big things and they say the 9,286 square miles that make up their Metroplex is larger than the land areas of six U.S. states and about the size of the state of New Hampshire.

 The region is diverse.
 Dallas owes most of its growth to the boom as an oil town.
-Fort Worth promotes its image as a cow (cattle) town.
-And Arlington is home to the NFL Dallas Cowboys and Major League Baseball’s Texas Rangers and the original Six Flags theme park.
+Fort Worth promotes its image as a cattle town.
+And Arlington is home to the NFL Dallas Cowboys, Major League Baseball’s Texas Rangers and the original Six Flags theme park.

 Be among the first to know and get regular updates about Tucson International Airport from the Tucson Airport Authority in our monthly newsletter.